pingcap/blog/async-commit-the-accelerator-for-transaction-commit-in-tidb-5.0.md

 <div class="caption-center"> The one-phase commit process </div>

 One-phase commits do not use the distributed commit protocol, which reduces the number of TiKV write operations.
-So if a transaction[^4] involves only one region, using one-phase commit not only reduces transaction latency, but also improves data throughput.
+So if a transaction[^4] involves only one [Region](https://docs.pingcap.com/tidb/stable/glossary#regionpeerraft-group), using one-phase commit not only reduces transaction latency, but also improves data throughput.

 TiBD 5.0 introduces the one-phase commit feature as part of Async Commit.